jntesteves/contr/README.md

 # contr

 contr is a tool to create ad-hoc containers with limited access to the host system.
-By default, containers can only access the current working directory.
+By default, contr containers can only access the current working directory.
 Access to any other filesystem path must be given explicitly.
 Network access is blocked by default.

 Under the hood, contr uses [Podman](https://podman.io/) to do the heavy lifting, and all options to [podman-run](https://docs.podman.io/en/latest/markdown/podman-run.1.html) are accepted.

 Example uses:
-* You cloned a git repository you want to build, but you don't want `make` and other of build scripts to have full access to your computer (even when not malicious, build scripts frequently have bugs.
-A `make clean` script accidentally erasing data elsewhere is very common).
+* You cloned the git repository of a program you want to build, but you don't want `make` and other build scripts to have full access to your computer (even when not malicious, build scripts frequently have bugs.
+A `make clean` script accidentally erasing data elsewhere is a common issue).
 You can use contr to run the build inside a container.
+  * contr itself is built inside a container like this!
 * You want to run a program without installing it.
 Many programs offer a container option, but these containers are usually made by people with little experience with Linux containers, with long, convoluted and insecure instructions on how to use.
   * Take av1an's [docker instructions](https://github.com/master-of-zen/Av1an/blob/master/docs/DOCKER.md) for example.
 Running the same container under contr is not only safer, but also much simpler: `contr masterofzen/av1an:master av1an --help`
   Alternatively, you can enter the container with `contr masterofzen/av1an:master`, and then run any commands inside it: `av1an --help`